chriskirknielsen/dotcom-2024/src/content/posts/2021/2021-02-24-dry-color-themes-in-css.md

 --color: var(--light, orchid) var(--dark, rebeccapurple);
 ```

-The article details the trick and how to set it up (because it _does_ look weird at first glance), maybe you'll find another use case for it!
+The article details the trick and how to set it up (because it _does_ look weird at first glance), maybe you’ll find another use case for it!